 How it tastes: Piercingly sour and salty, with a fleshy texture.

-Serve it with: Onigiri (rice balls wrapped in nori); in bento boxes, an umeboshi placed in the center of a bed of plain rice is called a hinomaru, after the name for the Japanese flag; they can also be puréed into a paste, which makes a great maki roll filling with mountain yam and shiso leaf.
+Serve it with: Onigiri (rice balls often wrapped in nori); in bento boxes, an umeboshi placed in the center of a bed of plain rice is called a hinomaru, after the name for the Japanese flag; they can also be puréed into a paste, which makes a great maki roll filling with mountain yam and shiso leaf.

 There's a strong ethos throughout Japanese cooking of recycling ingredients and creating as little waste as possible.
 Beni shoga, bright red slivers of ginger, are one such example of ingredient reuse.
 They are made with umezu, the leftover brine from making umeboshi.
 Although some commercial varieties get their color from the added boost of artificial dyes, homemade beni shoga can turn a mesmerizing hue simply from the addition of the red shiso-tinted umezu.